0xGiddi/python-wimlib/README.md

 - Easy structure and neat layout for easy OOP approach.

 ### Implemented wimlib modules
-- Global init/cleanup funcions
+- Global init/cleanup functions
 - Error logging/printing functions
 - Compression and Decompression functions
 - Creating and opening WIMs (function w/ progress are a WIP)
-- Retrieving WIM and Image infomation
+- Retrieving WIM and Image information
 - Mounting WIMs - Implemented but seems to crash python :(
 - Writing and overwriting WIMs

 ### Contributing
-If you would like to help this project out, you can!
-There are sevral ways to help python-wimlib:
+If you would like to help out this project, you can!
+There are several ways to help python-wimlib:
 - Just use the module, the more it's used the more the urge to maintain it.
-- Report bugs and request features, reporting bugs can be doene via Githubs [Issue tracker](https://github.com/0xGiddi/python-wimlib/issues)
+- Report bugs and request features, reporting bugs can be done via Github's [Issue tracker](https://github.com/0xGiddi/python-wimlib/issues)
 - Review the code, don't like what you see?
 Comment on the code via Github.
-- Pull requests, pull requests are welcome, but please dont make drastic changes without consulting the owner first.
+- Pull requests, pull requests are welcome, but please don't make drastic changes without consulting the owner first.

 ### License
 python-wimlib (this project) and the [wimlib](https://wimlib.net) library are licensed under the [GNU General Public